shtash/ReadRabbit/web/README.md

 ### Development Tips

 - Functions in `convex/*.ts` are automatically deployed when Convex dev is running
-- Use `console.log()` in Convex functions to see logs in the terminal running `npm run convex dev`
+- Use `console.log()` in Convex functions to see logs in the terminal running `pnpm run convex dev`
-- Schema changes require restarting `npm run convex dev`
+- Schema changes require restarting `pnpm run convex dev`
 - Scripts in `scripts/` folder can be run with `npx convex run scripts/<filename>`